Weave Realizability for D-type: Proof of Main Results

 We proceed by organizing the 3-graphs arising from any sequence of mutations of $\Gamma_0(D_n)$ into four types, in line with the organization scheme introduced by Vatne for quivers of $D_n$-type \cite{Vatne}.
 Vatne's classification of quivers in the mutation class of $D_n$-type uses the configuration of a certain subquiver to define the different types.
 Outside of that subquiver, there are a number of disjoint subquivers of $A_n$-type that are referred to as $A_n$ tail subquivers.
 We will refer to the corresponding cycles in the 3-graph as $A_n$ tail subgraphs, or simply $A_n$ tails when it is clear from context whether we are referring to the quiver or the 3-graph.
 For each type, Vatne describes the results of quiver mutation at different vertices, which can depend on the existence of $A_n$ tail subquivers.
 See Figures \ref{fig:1Quivers}, \ref{fig:IIQuivers}, \ref{fig:3Quivers}, and \ref{fig:4Quivers} for the four types and their mutations.

 \textbf{Notation.} As mentioned in the previous section, cycles are pictured as colored edges for the sake of visual clarity.
-Throughout this section, we denote all of the pink cycles by $\gamma_1,$ purple cycles by $\gamma_2$, orange cycles by $\gamma_3$, dark green cycles by $\gamma_4$, light green cycles by $\gamma_5$ and light blue cycles by $\gamma_6$.
+Throughout this section, we denote all of the dark green cycles by $\gamma_1,$ light green cycles by $\gamma_2$, orange cycles by $\gamma_3$, light blue cycles by $\gamma_4$, pink cycles by $\gamma_5$, purple cycles by $\gamma_6$, and olive cycles by $\gamma_7$.
 With this notation, $\gamma_i$ will correspond to the vertex labeled by $v_i$ in the quivers given below.

 \textbf{$\boldsymbol{A_n}$ Tails.} We briefly describe the behavior of the $A_n$ tail subquivers, as given in \cite{Vatne}, in terms of weaves.
-Any of the $n$ vertices in an $A_n$ subquiver can have valence between 0 and 4.
+Any of the $n$ vertices in an $A_n$ tail subquiver can have valence between 0 and 4.
 Cycles in the quiver are oriented with length 3.
 If a vertex $v$ has valence 3, then two of the edges form part of a 3-cycle, while the third edge is not part of any 3-cycle.
 If $v$ has valence 4, then two of the edges belong to one 3-cycle and the remaining two edges belong to a separate 3-cycle.

 Any $A_n$ tail of the quiver can be represented by a sharp configuration of $n$ {\sf I}-cycles in the 3-graph.
 See Figure \ref{fig:Tails} for an identification of {\sf I}-cycles with quiver vertices of a given valence.
 Mutation at any vertex $v_i$ in the quiver corresponds to mutation at the {\sf I}-cycle $\gamma_i$ in the 3-graph, so it is readily verified that mutation preserves the number of {\sf I}-cycles and requires no application of Legendrian Surface Reidemeister moves to simplify.
-As a consquence, any sequence of $A_n$ tail mutations is weave realizable, and a sharp 3-graph remains sharp after mutation at $A_n$ tail {\sf I}-cycles that only intersect other $A_n$ tail {\sf I}-cycles.
+The sequences of mutations given in the remainder of the proof As a consequence, any sequence of $A_n$ tail mutations is weave realizable, and a sharp 3-graph remains sharp after mutation at $A_n$ tail {\sf I}-cycles that only intersect other $A_n$ tail {\sf I}-cycles.

-\textbf{Normal Forms.} For each of the four types of $D_n$ quivers described in \cite{Vatne}, we give one or two specific subgraphs of $\Gamma(D_n)$, which we refer to as normal forms.
+\textbf{Normal Forms.} For each of the four types of $D_n$ quivers described in \cite{Vatne}, we give a set of specific subgraphs of $\Gamma(D_n)$, which we refer to as normal forms.
 These normal forms are pictured in Figure \ref{fig:normalforms}.
-We indicate the possible existence of $A_n$ tail subgraphs by a black circle.
-We will say that an edge of the 3-graph carries a cycle if it is part of a homology cycle.
+We indicate the possible existence of $A_n$ tail subgraphs by an unfilled circle.
+In our discussion below, we will say that an edge of the 3-graph carries a cycle if it is part of a homology cycle.
 We will generally use this terminology to specify which edges cannot carry a cycle.